jfjelstul/LEGO-Star-Wars-analysis/README.md

 In the main cluster, there's a sub-cluster of protagonists at the center and a looser but still clearly visible sub-cluster of antagonists above and to the right.
 This is what we're most interested in.
 The tightness of these clusters — and of the cluster of protagonists, in particular — indicates that there are sets that only include protagonists or only include antagonists.
 But the fact that these two clusters are so closely connected to each other also indicates a high proportion of sets that include both protagonists and antagonists.

 Figure 7 shows a similar network for the Fall of the Jedi era.
 The structure of this network is less well-defined.
-The sets from this area are based more on The Clone Wars than on Episodes I to III, so there is only one main cluster.
+The sets from this area are based more on The Clone Wars than on Episodes I through III, so there is only one main cluster.
 The protagonists and antagonists are also less clearly clustered.
 This indicates that, relative to sets from the Age of Rebellion era, sets from the Fall of the Jedi era are more likely to include both protagonists and antagonists.

 ![](plots/7-fall-of-the-jedi-network.png)